 Arroz de Polvo (octopus rice) is a very popular rice dish in Portuguese cuisine.
 The dish is made with Carolino-type rice (long grain), widely used in the “malandrinhos” type of preparations, a Portuguese term for the more brothy dishes.

-In this recipe, rice is cooked in the same broth used to cook the octopus, which guarantees more flavour.
-It also takes olive oil, tomatoes, white wine, as well as various spices such as onions, garlic, bay leaves, black pepper and coriander.
+In this recipe, rice is cooked in the same broth used to cook the octopus, which guarantees more flavor.
+It also takes olive oil, tomatoes, white wine, as well as various spices such as onions, garlic, bay leaves, black pepper, and coriander.

 Read more: The main typical dishes of Portugal

-Bibimbap is one of the best known dishes in Korean cuisine and considered the national dish of the country.
+Bibimbap is one of the best-known dishes in Korean cuisine and is considered the national dish of the country.

 Pad Kra Pao

 In Thai, Pad means fried and Kra Pao is the name given to the herb known as Thai Basil, one of the main ingredients of this recipe.
 The rice used is jasmine (long grain), fried with garlic, thai basil, bird’s eye pepper (also known as Thai pepper), and protein of choice (chicken, pork, beef, seafood, or tofu).
 It is usually served with a fried egg on top.

 This list would not be complete if we did not mention Risotto, a dish that was invented in the Italian region of Lombardy.
 To make risotto, the rice is sautéed and then slowly cooked in broth (from vegetables or meat).
 There are numerous risotto recipes, most of which, like many Italian dishes, harmonize very well with wines.